-1500cm (L) 45cm x (H) x 1500cm (W)
+1500cm (L) x 45cm (H) x 1500cm (W)

 Aglow consists of one hundred and sixty-nine hemispherical fluorescent coloured acrylic bowls arranged on the ground in a hexagon shape.
 The edges of these multiple unplugged fluorescent bowls in six neon colours will glow as if charged with electricity.
 These 'live' edges and choice of material embodies West's interest in the relationship between colour and light and their ability to enhance the viewers perception of the work.

-Aglow has been commissioned by Nemozena, it will tour to Dubai and Milan.
+Aglow has been commissioned by Nemozena.

 Photographs © Julien Philippy